onap/archived-holmes-rule-management/docs/platform/installation.rst

 Installation
 ------------

-In the Istanbul release, Holmes is deployed as an analytic application by the DCAE controller.
-So the users do not have to install it on their own.
+In the Jakarta release, Holmes could either be deployed as an analytics application of DCAE along with the whole ONAP or be deployed in a standalone mode for the sake of saving resources.

+If a user wants to deploy Holmes using Helm, please refer to the OOM manual for help.

-In case the users want to deploy Holmes independently, the steps for the installation is as follows.
+In case a user want to deploy Holmes independently, the steps for the installation is as follows.

 Prerequisites
 ^^^^^^^^^^^^^